 For instance, I learned about “Zero Step” and “Layers of Empathy” 10 years ago from Jim & Jori Manske.
 As I look back at what they were teaching at the time, I now have a deeper appreciation and respect for the gift of those teachings.
 I’ve internalized much of what I’ve learned through years of practice.

 Participants seem to enjoy the balance between structure and experiential learning.
-For a sample of my processes, check out the blog section of this website.

 Unfortunately, most of us have been educated from birth to compete, judge, demand, diagnose, to do things out of guilt/shame, and to think and communicate in terms of what is “right“ or “wrong“ with people.
 Our "implicit bias" fosters the creation of "enemy images" of those who look and behave differently than us.
 When un-examined, "implicit bias" results in racism.

 We also blame others for our feelings, as if they caused them.
 Even worse, we might blame ourselves for other people's unpleasant feelings.
 The habitual ways we think and speak hinder communication, and perpetuate a culture of comparison, guilt/shame and punishment.
 Without wanting to, even people with the best of intentions generate needless conflict because of the lack of clear boundaries of personal responsibility.

 At work especially we are encouraged to wear a mask to pretend everything is okay even when it’s not.
 Conflict arises when different positions are expressed, people’s emotions get triggered and usually blame others for them.
 The loudest voices and bigger titles usually win.
 It isn’t safe to be real; instead we are encouraged to be “nice.”

 A New Paradigm